 Do you have an abiding interest in the workings of the human body?
 Does the idea of making the world a better place by helping people improve their health and wellness appeal to you?

 If this sounds like the type of career that might suit you, you should consider pursuing a profession in the red-hot health care field.
-According to data analyzed by the Bureau of Labor Statistics, health care is one of the fastest-growing sectors of the economy, and the field is poised to expand rapidly in the years to come, adding more than three million new jobs in the period from 2008 to 2018.
+According to data analyzed by the Bureau of Labor Statistics, health care is one of the fastest-growing sectors of the economy, and the field is poised to expand rapidly in the years to come, adding more than three million new jobs in the period from 2008 to 2018, according to BLS.

 Read on to learn more about five professional paths that can lead you to a lucrative and rewarding health care career.